What is it?

 - Other conditions.

 How does it work?

-Niacin and niacinamide are required for the proper function of fats and sugars in the body and to maintain healthy cells.
-At high doses, niacin and niacinamide can have different effects.
-Niacin might help people with heart disease because of its beneficial effects on clotting.
+Niacin is required for the proper function of fats and sugars in the body and to maintain healthy cells.
+At high doses, niacin might help people with heart disease because of its beneficial effects on clotting.
 It may also improve levels of a certain type of fat called triglycerides in the blood.
-Niacinamide has no beneficial effects on fats and should not be used for treating high cholesterol or high fat levels in the blood.

 Niacin deficiency can cause a condition called pellagra, which causes skin irritation, diarrhea, and dementia.
-Pellagra was common in the early twentieth century, but is less common now, since foods are now fortified with niacin.
+Pellagra was common in the early twentieth century, but is less common now, since some foods containing flour are now fortified with niacin.
 Pellagra has been virtually eliminated in western culture.